1jour1vin

 About the wine:

-Lucien Guillemet’s wines, particularly Boyd-Cantenac, have an incomparable style that is deeply distinctive.
-Some may focus primarily on the oakiness, which stands out through roasted notes, but it would be a shame to overlook the inviting and obvious fruity notes that enrich the bouquet!
-On the palate, the wine offers a rich, indulgent attack!
+Lucien Guillemet’s wines, particularly Boyd-Cantenac, have an incomparable style that’s truly distinctive.
+Some will focus primarily on the oak, which comes through in roasted notes, but it would be a shame to overlook the inviting and obvious fruity notes that enrich the bouquet!
+On the palate, the wine offers a sumptuous attack!
 It is dense and charming.
-Its fine tannins unfold slowly and harmonize with the acid structure.
-The latter lends vibrancy and ensures a fresh finish.
+Its fine tannins unfold slowly and harmonize with the acidity.
+The acidity lends the wine vibrancy and ensures a fresh finish.
 A flavorful and delicious wine that deserves some aging.
 2026–2044

 Jean-Marc Quarin